zilbert97/build-netmatters-site/README.md

 - [ ] Remove background from page title logo
 - [ ] Search icon is too small - look to change or increase size while maintaining 23px font size
 - [ ] Hide checkbox overlay when search is expanded at the large breakpoint
-- [ ] Navigatiopn text vertical position
+- [ ] Navigation text vertical position
 - [ ] Jumbotron border top colour
 - [x] Jumbotron gradient ***Still not 100% identical but a closer approximation***
 - [ ] Slight difference in button size and position